triedtofu/Smoovies/README.md

 The recommended experience is to view the website at [https://comp3900-lawnchair.herokuapp.com](https://comp3900-lawnchair.herokuapp.com).
 Note: Heroku sleeps the website if it is inactive and so it will take some time to wake up on the first visit.

+The following instructions are for the Lubuntu Virtual Machine.
 Run all instructions in the base directory of the unzipped submission.

 ## Dependencies